tea3/hexo-seo-link-visualizer/README.md

 ## Overview

 Plugin analyze internal links and external links and Table of Contents in your site.
 This plugin can be used to visualize internal link and find quickly problems for site structure.
-[Show Article Map for WordPress](https://www.naenote.net/entry/show-article-map) you gave me was very helpful :)
+[Show Article Map for WordPress](https://www.naenote.net/entry/show-article-map) was very helpful to me :D

 ## Installation